gijsvdbeuken/IPS3-DB02-analysis-individual/README.md

 ### Goal

-The objective of the thesis is to investigate the capabilities of personalized scripts within Adobe After Effects for the purpose of customizing the software according to the unique requirements of users.
-This involves improving the automation of workflows, tackling issues in intricate visual projects, and ensuring better compatibility with the specific needs of video editors and motion designers.
+The central aim of this research document is to comprehensively investigate the capabilities of personalized scripts within Adobe After Effects, with a primary focus on customizing the software to suit the distinctive requirements of users.
+This overarching goal encompasses enhancing workflow automation, addressing challenges in complex visual projects, and ensuring seamless integration with the specific needs of video editors and motion designers.

-To accomplish this goal, the thesis plans to undertake an extensive review of existing literature, acquire a thorough understanding of the fundamentals of Adobe ExtendScript, explore automation possibilities within Adobe software, and present practical examples and case studies of script implementation.
+To achieve this objective, the research document outlines a multifaceted approach.
+First and foremost, it plans to conduct an in-depth review of existing literature.
+Then, we will prioritize the acquisition of a profound understanding of the fundamentals of Adobe ExtendScript.
+This involves a detailed exploration of its syntax, functionalities, and limitations.
+Armed with this knowledge, the research will proceed to investigate the diverse possibilities for automation within Adobe software, with a specific focus on After Effects.
+Practical examples and case studies will be presented to demonstrate the real-world application of personalized scripts, showcasing their impact on workflow efficiency and creative output.

-Furthermore, the thesis aims to highlight challenges and propose solutions, along with a discussion on potential future advancements in this domain.
+Furthermore, the research document will critically examine the challenges inherent in scripting for Adobe After Effects.
+Issues such as ExtendScript limitations, debugging complexities, and batch processing intricacies will be analyzed.

+In anticipation of the ever-evolving nature of technology, the research document will also engage in a forward-looking discussion on potential future advancements in the domain of personalized scripts for Adobe After Effects.
+This includes an exploration of emerging technologies, community-driven developments, and industry trends that may shape the landscape of scripting in the coming years.

 ## Chapter 2: Literature Review <a name="literature-review"></a>